SleepyNinja0o/home-assistant-zengge/README.md

 Control your Zengge bluetooth lights from Home Assistant!

 > The majority of this work is based on the [home-assistant-awox](https://github.com/fsaris/home-assistant-awox) Python package created by @fsaris to control AwoX mesh light bulbs.<br/>
-> Huge shotout to him for all his hard work on that project!
+> Huge shotout to him for all his hard work on the awox project!